 '''

 select count(segment), segment, X

 from 1

 where goalkeeper(X, liverpool) and

+player(Y, manchester)

-player(Y, manchester) and touch(Y, ball)
+and touch(Y, ball)

-meets not(touch(Z, ball)) meets touch(X, ball);
+meets not(touch(Z, ball))

+meets touch(X, ball).

 '''

 In this query, the external predicates are goalkeeper and player.
-For each player of Manchester United found in the specified video clip, the number of direct shots to the goalkeeper of Liverpool by the player, along with the player's name and video segments found, is returned provided that such segments exist.
-In BilVideo system architecture, semantic meta data is stored in an object-relational database.
-Hence, video identifiers can be retrieved from this database querying it with some descriptional data.
+For each player of Manchester United found in the specified video clip, the number of direct shots to the goal-keeper of Liverpool by the player, along with the player's name and video segments found, is returned provided that such segments exist.
+In the BilVideo system architecture, semantic metadata are stored in an object-relational database.
+Hence video identifiers can be retrieved from this database by querying it with some descriptional data.